Yashu1205/movie-list-app/README.md

-# Movie Listing App
+# Overview
-This is a movie listing app where one can add new movies .
-This was done using React and Redux and localstorage was used to store the data.
+  This is a movie listing app to add new movies.
+The movie can be searched from the list and the movies can be ordered name wise or rank wise.
+This was built using React and Redux and localstorage was used to store the data.

 # Tech Stack
 - HTML, CSS